expilu/smart-decisions/README.md

 ## Performance and cost

-System 1 answers are fulfilled with **one single forward pass generating exactly one token**, so each decision costs next to nothing — whether you pay in money (a hosted API bills per token) or in computation (your own server does one quick pass instead of a long reasoning chain).
+System 1 answers are fulfilled with **one single forward pass generating exactly one token**, so each decision costs next to nothing.
+Whether you pay in money (a hosted API bills per token) or in computation (your own server does one quick pass instead of a long reasoning chain).